 “This is unbelievable,” I sighed.
 “You could have at least told me that’s why you invited me out – you haven’t given me any warning!”

 “Nonsense.
 It’s not why I invited you out – I invited you because you’re fabulous and I desire the pleasure of your company.
-Besides, I only talked to him this afternoon, after
+Besides, I only talked to him this afternoon, after we had lunch.”

 I glared at her, fully aware that I must have looked like a petulant child.